-P. Toxic or Hazardous Materials: Any substance or mixture of such physical, chemical, or infectious characteristics as to pose a significant, actual or potential hazard to water supplies, or other hazard to human health, if such substance or mixture were discharged to land or waters of this town.
+O. Toxic or Hazardous Materials: Any substance or mixture of such physical, chemical, or infectious characteristics that poses a significant, actual or potential hazard to water supplies, or other hazard to human, animal, or plant health, if it were discharged to land or waters of this town.
 Toxic or hazardous materials include, without limitation: volatile organic chemicals, petroleum products and additives such as MtBE, heavy metals, and radioactive materials as defined in Groundwater Management and Groundwater Release Detection Permits, Env-Wm 1403.05.
-Wastes generated by, but not limited to, the following commercial activities are presumed to be toxic or hazardous, unless and except to the extent that anyone engaging in such activity can demonstrate the contrary to the satisfaction of the Planning Board:
+Wastes generated by, but not limited to, the following commercial activities are presumed to be toxic or hazardous: